 az postgres server update --resource-group myresourcegroup --name mydemoserver --ssl-enforcement Enabled

-Ensure your application or framework supports SSL connections
+Ensure your application or framework supports TLS connections

-Many common application frameworks that use PostgreSQL for their database services, such as Drupal and Django, do not enable SSL by default during installation.
-Enabling SSL connectivity must be done after installation or through CLI commands specific to the application.
-If your PostgreSQL server is enforcing SSL connections and the associated application is not configured properly, the application may fail to connect to your database server.
-Consult your application's documentation to learn how to enable SSL connections.
+Some application frameworks that use PostgreSQL for their database services do not enable TLS by default during installation.
+If your PostgreSQL server enforces TLS connections but the application is not configured for TLS, the application may fail to connect to your database server.
+Consult your application's documentation to learn how to enable TLS connections.

-Applications that require certificate verification for SSL connectivity
+Applications that require certificate verification for TLS connectivity

-In some cases, applications require a local certificate file generated from a trusted Certificate Authority (CA) certificate file (.cer) to connect securely.
-See the following steps to obtain the .cer file, decode the certificate and bind it to your application.
+In some cases, applications require a local certificate file generated from a trusted Certificate Authority (CA) certificate file to connect securely.
+The certificate to connect to an Azure Database for PostgreSQL server is located at https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem.
+Download the certificate file and save it to your preferred location.

 Connect using psql